AlejandroFuentePinero/Ringtail_WT_Mechanistic_Model/README.md

   - "_Fur tip temp (deg C)_"
   - "_Air temp (deg C)/Ta_" measured 2 cm above the fur (information coming from Johan Larson).

  - File "fur_depth_grtp.xlsx" contains the depth measurements for several positions within the 7 pelts of green ringtail possums.
-Measurements taken by @AlejandroFuentePinero (Alejandro de la Fuente).
+Measurements taken by Alejandro de la Fuente.
    - "_fur_id_" ID of the individual pelts.
 This value connect different datasets.
    - "_side_" fur region.
    - "_position_" position within the fur region where the measurements were taken (see figure below).